 Differentiating is a common process in daily business.
 That’s what sellers at the local market, and big brands on TV commercials, do.
 In a highly competitive market, being different is useful in order to defeat competitors.

 Differentiation does not only concern products.
 Let’s take oil as an example.
-One litre of oil is one litre of oil.
+One liter of oil is one liter of oil.
 The difference is determined by the sale price, the reserves that the producer can guarantee, the continuity in supplying: a set of elements that have a little to do with the product.

 Therefore, there are some elements of the production process which are “friends” of

 In order to recognize a good product from a bad one, a guarantee is necessary.
 We can speak about guarantees, without any criticism.
 There are brands that certify the origin of products, seriously managed, such as Marchio Ticino.

 There are others that are merely image operations, behind which it is difficult to distinguish the substance and originality of the product.

 Consumers generally trust origin brands if they are located close to where they live, or if they are very well known.

 For different reasons, if on the shelf there are strawberries produced by Mr. Mario from Preonzo, they are better perceived than those produced by Mr. Pedro from Seville.
 If Mr. Pedro sells them at half price and they more or less look the same to those by Mario, Ms. Maria will make herself some questions.